Corporations lie and manipulate.

 Company’s values appeal to our higher selves and have three objectives:

-- Seek to increase the feeling of homogeneity among members.
+- Increase the sense of homogeneity and like-mindedness among members

 The last one is interesting.